J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ## JB Hi-Fi
 #### www.jbhifi.com.au
-#### Web Developer (March 2015 – present)
+#### Front End Developer (March 2015 – present)
-**Technologies:** Node, React, Redux, Flux, Relay, GraphQL, PostgreSQL, Postgrpahql, JavaScript, jQuery, AngularJS, SASS, SQL
+**Technologies:** JavaScript, jQuery, AJAX, Node, React, Relay, GraphQL, AngularJS, Ruby, Middleman, WebdriverIO, Cucumber, Karma, Mocha, Chai, Sinon

 JB Hi-Fi is an Australian retailer of consumer electronics, as well as a supplier of video games and of Blu-rays, DVDs, and CDs.
 It is a chain store operation headquartered in Melbourne.
  #### Selected Responsibilities and Contributions

 * Development of the JB Hi-Fi Retail Website www.jbhifi.com.au
-* created new features and made updates to existing features using AngularJS and jQuery to consume microservices in an Agile environment
+* supported exisiting stack using AngularJS and jQuery
-* responsible for the front-end architecture, pull request reviews, post-merge deployments, and releases
-* wrote JavaScript/JQuery/AngularJS, HTML5, and CSS3/Sass.
+* spiked new concept using Ruby and Middleman with Contentful CMS to generate dynamic product management capabilities in a static e-commerce workflow
+* implemented a new functional testing framework for the Front-End using WebdriverIO and Cucumber
+* implemented a new unit testing framework for the Front-End using Karma, Mocha, Chai and Sinon
+* implemented the Airbnb JavaScript style guide for all JB Hi-Fi Online front-end development, giving JB Hi-Fi the standard by which to produce JavaScript

 ![JB Hi-Fi](./images/jb.png "JB Hi-Fi")

 * Developed a jQuery and Bootstrap integrated JB Hi-Fi Solutions Site www.jbhifi.com.au/solutions.